pocomane/brewed-in-the-apocalypse/bita.md

  __Taking an advantages__ - when you are doing something to make a future action more simple or probable to succeed, explicitly said what action or kind of actions you are trying to favor, and you have to roll.
+- On Success the scenarist will ask you to add two time the same tag with the __Change a tag__ moves.
-- On Success the scenarist will ask you do __Change a tag__ to the value 2; the tag will describe the frame in which it is valid; until it is each roll you make will take a +2 bonus; the scenarist will ask you do __Change a tag__ to 0 when it is no more appliable.
+- On Twist the scenarist will askyou to add a tag with the __Change a tag__ move.

+The tag will be descriptive of the frame in which it is valid; until it is valid you will take a +1 bonus to any roll (+2 if there were two tags).
+The scenarist will ask to you do delete the tags added in this way when you go out of the frame of validity.

-Note: if the advantage is very circumscribed in time, you may avoid to write it and just remember it.
+Note: if the advantage is very circumscribed in time, you may avoid to write it and just remember to apply the bonus as needed.

 ```
 Alice - Anne tries to go on the roof, to get a better view of the situation.
 In